bshack/white-label/README.md

 This project uses the [White Label Mediator](https://github.com/bshack/white-label-mediator).
 Full Documentation is avaible on the project page.

 A mediator pattern (also sometimes called pub/sub) is an event bus for messaging between views.
-It's strength is that it decouples seperate views from each other because you are not directly binding events from one view to the other.
-You simply are broadcasting a message through the mediator that other views throughout the application can listen and react to.
+It's strength is in that it decouples views from one another because you are not directly binding events between views.
+You simply are broadcasting a message through the mediator that other views throughout the application can listen and react to as needed.

 ### Router